urosevic/head-footer-code/readme.txt

 ## Upgrade Notice

+### 1.5.9

+Fixes a display regression from 1.5.8: article/category specific code saved before 1.5.8 (e.g. JSON-LD `<script type="application/ld+json">` blocks) could show backslash-escaped quotes, both in the metabox editor and on the front end.
+This release restores correct display automatically.

 ### 1.5.0

 To improve security and prevent XSS, this release introduce filtering of all opening SCRIPT and STYLE tags, and remove all not allowed attributes from them (eg. `onload`, `onmouseover`, etc).